 Reviews are conducted as follows:

-- UBC-BCCA REB (Clinical and Behavioural) is located at the BC Cancer Agency and provides ethics review for all adult oncology-related research conducted at the BC Cancer Agency.
+- UBC-BC Cancer REB (Clinical and Behavioural) is located at BC Cancer and provides ethics review for all adult oncology-related research conducted at BC Cancer.

 - UBC-C&W REB (Clinical and Behavioural) is located at the Children's & Women's Oak Street site and provides ethics review for research conducted at: